malkamont/drc_coalition/README.md

 # drc_coalition

-Supplementary tables + figures and replication data + code for "Connective  action and the boomerang pattern to end deforestation in the Democratic Republic of the Congo"
+**_Connective action and the boomerang pattern to end deforestation in the Democratic Republic of the Congo_**

+1. Run xx

+2. Run xx